vohvelikissa/vohvelikissa.github.io/README.md

 - Formatted this list a bit better
 - added my first line to my from scratch nvim setup (it's a print)
 - added nvim colorcolumn to the position 80
+- also made that be in position 40